Belle II Constraints on the Non-Minimal Universal Extra Dimensional Model: Numerical analysis

 \section{Numerical analysis}

 In the present study, we have, for the first time, calculated the KK-contributions to the WC of the $B^+\to K^+\nu\bar{\nu}$ (and also $B\to K^\ast\nu\bar{\nu}$) transition within the framework of the NMUED scenario.
 The function $X(x_t,r_f,r_V,R^{-1})$, as defined in Eq.\;\ref{Xfunction}, encapsulates the dependence on the KK-masses of both gauge bosons and fermions in the NMUED context.
-Furthermore, in light of the analysis regarding the impact of the SM Higgs mass on vacuum stability within the UED model \cite{Datta:2012db}, we have considered the sum of KK-contributions up to 10 KK-levels.
+Furthermore, in light of the analysis regarding the impact of the SM Higgs mass on vacuum stability within the UED model \cite{Datta:2012db}, we have considered the sum of KK-contributions up to 10 KK-levels\footnote{Electroweak vacuum stability \cite{Datta:2012db} constrains the cutoff scale in UED-like models to $\Lambda R=\mathcal{O}(5\!-\!10)$, as KK contributions drive the Higgs quartic coupling negative at higher scales.
+This implies that only a few low-lying KK-modes contribute, making truncated KK-sums theoretically consistent for phenomenological analyses.}.
 This approach contrasts with previous studies, which typically included contributions from 20 to 30 KK-levels.
-Subsequently, we combined the total KK-contributions with those from the SM\footnote{For the mass of the SM $W^\pm$ boson, we utilized $M_W=80.369$ GeV \cite{ParticleDataGroup:2024cfk}, and for the mass of the SM top quark, we adopted $\overline{m}_t(m_t)=172.56$ GeV \cite{ParticleDataGroup:2024cfk}.}.
+Subsequently, we combined the total KK-contributions with those from the SM\footnote{For the mass of the SM $W^\pm$ boson, we utilised $M_W=80.369$ GeV \cite{ParticleDataGroup:2024cfk}, and for the mass of the SM top quark, we adopted $\overline{m}_t(m_t)=172.56$ GeV \cite{ParticleDataGroup:2024cfk}.}.
 Additionally, due to the convergent nature of the KK-summation in UED type models with a single extra spatial dimension, particularly in the context of one-loop calculations \cite{Dey:2004gb}, the numerical results are unlikely to vary significantly based on the inclusion of a greater number of KK-levels when evaluating the KK-contributions for the loop diagrams \cite{Datta:2015aka, Datta:2016flx, Shaw:2019fin, Shaw:2020fxf}.
 Moreover, it is important to note that the function \( X(x_t, r_f, r_V, R^{-1}) \) essentially serves as the WC for the specific \( b \to s \nu \bar{\nu} \) transition.
 Consequently, following the calculation of this function within the framework of the NMUED model, we have evaluated the numerical values of the observables associated with the \( b \to s \nu \bar{\nu} \) transitions by employing the package {\tt flavio} \cite{Straub:2018kue}.
+This package serves exclusively as a numerical tool for the evaluation of flavour observables, depending upon the provision of the pertinent low-energy WC.
+All short-distance effects specific to the NMUED model are analytically incorporated into modified loop functions that contribute to the \( b \to s \) effective Hamiltonian.
+These functions are independently calculated within the NMUED model and subsequently supplied as external inputs to \texttt{flavio} \cite{Straub:2018kue}.